roman-milk/roman-milk.github.io/she-wants-more-than-the-tip.md

  As Alicia's tight pussy was milking his dick, he couldn't help but compare Alicia to Anna.
 Anna was many things, but few would consider her built to be bred.
 Her body was unspectacular, with her tiny titties, and bony ass.
 She wasn't spectacularly pretty.
 She was cute, but she didn't compare to Alicia.
 And Alicia had made a good point.
 He was starting to think that Anna didn't want kids.
 The more he thought about it, the more it made sense to him.

  Alicia was superior in every way.
 The only drawback Ryan had come up with for Alicia was her intelligence.
 Anna was a lawyer, and Alicia was destined to be a lifelong waitress.
 Ryan had not had any respect for Alicia's intelligence or her work ethic.
 But then Alicia's seduction had begun.
 And she had swiftly wormed her way in between the engaged couple and systematically split them up and isolated Ryan as her target.
 She had worked hard, day after day, to prove herself to Ryan.
 But Ryan, a future big-shot doctor, and Anna, a future big- shot lawyer, both had looked down at Alicia.
 But Alicia had easily outsmarted and outwitted them both, and her prize was the stud of a man below her.
 Ryan now knew that Alicia was smarter, hotter, sexier, more fuckable, and better breeding material than his fiancée.
 While his fiancée was serious and career focused, Alicia was happy and full of life.
 She provided a sense of excitement and craziness that Anna could never provide.
 It was at this point that Ryan's love for his fiancée Anna had started to fade.
 And the spark of a new love had started to grow.
 Ryan was starting to fall in love with the buxom, slutty waitress sitting on his dick.
 Alicia looked smugly down at her new man, knowing she had won.
 With that, she started to bounce.
-Report_Story #6